Improving customer engagement should always be on your agenda.

 4. Encourage free trials and incentives

-If your business model for customer engagement seems tired, these are a few simple strategies to take on board that can see your customer engagement boost.
+If your business model for customer engagement seems tired, these are a few simple strategies to take on board that can help towards improving your customer engagement.
 Keep in mind the value of customer engagement looking forward, so you don’t miss out on vital opportunities to not only retain customers but increase sales and expansion easily.